everinurmind/tdd_project/README.md

 # 📖 [TDD PROJECT] <a name="about-project"></a>

-The "TDD PROJECT" project is a Ruby exercise designed to help users warm up.
+The "TDD PROJECT" Test Driven Development exercise in Ruby using Rspec

 ## 🛠 Built With <a name="built-with"></a>